sy2002/TeleBall/index.md

 Building your own TeleBall device is a multi-discipline DIY project that can be done during one weekend, given that you have all the hardware parts available and some basic soldering equipment and skills.
+Depending on your choices when it comes to 3D printing, the PCB and the actual electronics parts, one device will cost you something between $100 and $150.

 The [TeleBall GitHub Repository](https://github.com/sy2002/TeleBall) contains all necessary files, schematics and source code.
-Depending on your choices when it comes to 3D printing, the PCB and the electronics parts, one device will cost you something between $100 and $150.
+It also contains this documentation as an offline version, so just open `index.html` in the package's root folder to have it always handy.

 In a nutshell, these are the five steps to build your own TeleBall:

 1. [Download](https://github.com/sy2002/TeleBall/zipball/master)
    the TeleBall package from GitHub or
    [Fork it on GitHub](https://github.com/sy2002/TeleBall/fork).
-   Important hint: Double-clicking index.html in the root folder of the TeleBall package will show you the offline version of this project page, i.e. you'll always have a convenient documentation handy.

 2. 3D print the case with your own 3D printer or using an online 3D printing service.
    Have a look at the [Case](doc/case.html) section to learn more.